 Can A Parrot Teach Another Parrot To Talk?

 Parrots don’t just learn words from humans.
-They can even learn from each other.
 In domestic settings, one talking parrot may teach those words to its cage mate.
 You can also help parrots adapt to words faster by playing videos of other birds speaking.
-It’s easier for them to adapt to language from a ‘parrot tongue’ rather than directly from a human’s pronunciation.
+It’s easier for them to adapt to language from a parrot tongue rather than directly from a human’s pronunciation.

 Even budgerigars (one of the smallest types of parrots) will regularly share words.
 It doesn’t take a big African grey to get a conversation going.